Breaking Ground 2021 applications now open

 To date the award has helped inspire and strengthen the careers of SA regional artists Yvonne East, Aleksandra Antic, Morgan Allender, Cindy Durant and Chris de Rosa.

 The winner will receive $10,000 to develop a body of work for a solo exhibition to be held at Light Square Gallery during the 2021 SALA Festival.
 An additional $5,000 mentorship opportunity will be available as part of the prize.
+Hear Lauren Mustillo talk more in-depth about the opportunity below.

 Country Arts SA Chief Executive Anthony Peluso said Breaking Ground is one of our premier professional development opportunities and has grown to become a distinguished award.